 Your feelings are the most important clue.
 If you feel worse about yourself and your life after spending time with your friend, this is a sign that your friend could be toxic.

 Our article on the signs of a toxic friendship contains general advice that will help you to spot toxic people.
+If you’re a guy, this other article might help you more specifically with toxic male friendships.
 This guide goes further by outlining the different types of toxic friends you may come across.
 You’ll also learn how to handle specific toxic behaviors and when to walk away from a friendship that can’t be saved.

 Toxic friends come in many different forms, and some don’t fit neatly in one category.
 For example, you may have a jealous friend who also has a habit of lying to you or a judgmental friend who also likes to brag about their achievements.